Baseball Brains is a group of players, coaches, and athletic trainers who help others in our field become more successful and knowledgeable.

-- How many out of town tournaments do they do?
+- How many out-of-town tournaments do they do?

 - Do they offer scholarships?

-Find Out If Other Players Have Enjoyed the Program
+Ask If Other Players Have Enjoyed the Program

 It's almost always possible to find local players who have played for a certain select baseball organization, and you should.
 Ask around your Little League or other parent groups and find out if you know somebody that has played for the select program you are considering.